Amira van Weegen

 Area | 1,000 m² | 750 m² |

-In addition to rent, space optimization also affects other costs:
+In addition to rent, space optimization also impacts other costs:

-Cleaning: Adjusted intervals in less used zones save 1-2 €/m²
+Cleaning: Adjusted intervals in less-used areas save 1-2 €/m²

-Guarding and Reception: Consolidated spaces reduce personnel requirements
+Security and reception: Consolidated spaces reduce staffing requirements

-The savings can be reinvested in modern work environments with acoustic elements, phone booths, and collaboration areas, improving the workplace for everyone.
+The savings can be reinvested – in more modern work environments with acoustic elements, phone booths, and collaboration spaces that improve the working environment for everyone.

 anny as an enabler for efficient office space utilization